Tammy Beaumont: Domestic career

 In early 2007, Beaumont made her debut for Kent, batting at number five and scoring 13 not out.
 Her first match for the county as wicket-keeper came two months later as Kent hosted Nottinghamshire, and Beaumont claimed two stumpings and a run out.
-Later that summer, she was named in the England Development Squad side for the European Championship.
+Later that summer, she was named in the England Development Squad team for the European Championship.
 She played in two matches, against Netherlands and Ireland, and made 7 & 8 respectively.

-Beaumont continued to make regular appearances for Kent through the 2008 and 2009 seasons, and scored her maiden century in August 2009, hitting 136 off 144 balls to help set up a 184 run victory for Kent against the visiting Surrey side.
+Beaumont continued to make regular appearances for Kent through the 2008 and 2009 seasons, and scored her maiden century in August 2009, hitting 136 off 144 balls to help set up a 184 run victory for Kent against the visiting Surrey team.
 The following month she was called up to the England squad to tour the West Indies, as Sarah Taylor withdrew from the squad to focus on her studies.
 She made her international debut in the first One Day International of the tour, at Basseterre, on 4 November 2009.

 She is the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.
 On 9 May 2014 she along with Kathryn Cross and Lauren Winfield joined Chance to Shine Programme as a coaching ambassador.
 In April 2015, she was named as one of the England women's Academy squad tour to Dubai, where England women played their Australian counterparts in two 50-over games, and two Twenty20 matches.

 In February 2023, she signed for The Blaze ahead of the upcoming season.
 On 22 April 2023, in a match against Central Sparks, she scored a half-century and reached 7000 runs in Women's List A cricket.